clkride/Binary_Classification_On_Census_Data/README.md

 ## Project Description

+This project employs several machine learning models, including logistic regression, Linear Discriminant Analysis (LDA), decision trees, k-nearest neighbors (KNN), and Naive Bayes.
+Each model will be implemented and evaluated comprehensively to compare their performance in terms of accuracy, precision, recall, F1-score, and computational efficiency.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## About Data Set
 ### Overview
 The Census Income dataset is a collection of individual records representing various attributes of individuals, including demographic, educational, and employment-related information.
 This dataset is often used for classification tasks, specifically for predicting whether an individual's income exceeds $50,000 (">50K") or not ("<=50K").